-d) Referees
+c) Referees

-You will need to nominate two referees for your application to become a Chartered Professional Engineer.
-We will send an invitation to your referees to provide a reference for you.
-If they accept the invitation, they'll be asked to provide information about your technical competence and professionalism.
+You will need to nominate two referees in order to complete your application to register as a Chartered Member.
+Your nominated referees will be sent an invitation to provide a reference for you.
+If they accept the invitation, they'll be asked to provide information about your professionalism and technical competence as a Professional Engineer.
 If a referee declines your request, you'll need to provide another person.